konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Azure Machine Learning perspective
 <img src="docs/images/level3-azureml.png" width-500 /><br/>

-Managed Endpoint is very useful to deploy model into inference environments.
-You can deploy it using Azure ML CLI v2 and automate by using GitHu Actions.
+`Managed (online/batch) Endpoint` is very useful to deploy model into inference environments.
+You can deploy it using Azure ML CLI v2 and automate by using GitHub Actions that includes endpoint test and responsible ai.

 If you want to put gate between Stage and Production, you can use GitHub environments.